crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 ## Dependencies

-Requires Node.js version 12 or above.
+Requires Node.js 12.0 or above.

 ## How to use

-### Establishing a connection
+### Establishing a Connection

 By default, the Trogdord object will attempt to connect to localhost:1040 (1040 is the default port that trogdord runs on.)
 If those values are correct, then all you need to do is this: